BlocProtocol/BLOC-GATEWAY-api-resources/README.md

 - OpenAPI 2.0.0 (Swagger 2.0) API Schema
 - OpenAPI 3.0.0 API Schema

-You can use [http://editor.swagger.io](Swagger's Editor) (web browser) to compile ready to go SDK and wrappers.
+You can use [Swagger's Editor](http://editor.swagger.io) (web browser) to compile ready to go SDK and wrappers.